Ronnie5562/printf/README.md

 printf
 _printf is a custom implementation of the C programming function printf.
-This project is an application of the C programming knowledge that main School cohort 3 students have learned since starting the program on May 1, 2017.
+This project is an application of the C programming knowledge that ALX cohort 10 students have learned since starting the program on september 19, 2022.

 Prototype: int _printf(const char *, ...);